Shelley Jackson

 Shelley Jackson (born 1963) is an American writer and artist known for her cross-genre experimental works.
-These include her hyperfiction Patchwork Girl (1995) and her first novel, Half Life (2006).
+These include her hyperfiction Patchwork Girl (1995), her first novel, Half Life (2006) and her story written in the snow, Snow (2014-).

 Biography

 In her own words: "Shelley Jackson was extracted from the bum leg of a water buffalo in 1963 in the Philippines and grew up complaining in Berkeley, California."
 Here, her family ran a small women's bookstore for several years; Jackson later recalled, "I was already in love with books by then [...] and the family store just confirmed what I already suspected, that books were the most interesting and important things in the world.
 Of course I wanted to write them!"
 She graduated from Berkeley High School, and received a B.A. in art from Stanford University and an M.F.A. in creative writing from Brown University.
 She is self-described as a "student in the art of digression".